1/8/2020: Students return to school!

 Chores teach useful lessons in responsibility: Studies show that kids who do chores at home are more likely to achieve in school.
 One reason is that chores help kids develop responsibility.
 Give your child a choice of chores to do.
 Teach her how to tackle the tasks one step at a time.
 Then praise her efforts with specifics: "You made your bed neatly.
 Thanks for helping to make our home tidy." http://niswc.com/16aFC320271

-over 5 years ago, RISD Communications
+about 6 years ago, RISD Communications

 responsibility